- 6 shares

 Go beyond personal SEO when writing your content.
 Be authentic.

-Don’t forget that executive recruiters and hiring decision makers at your target companies want to get a feel for what you’re like to work with and how you will fit their corporate culture.
+Don’t forget that executive recruiters and hiring decision makers at your target companies want to get a feel for what you’re like to work with and how you will fit their company culture.
+Culture fit is very important to them.

-Never underestimate the power of personal or softer touchpoints in your personal marketing content to generate chemistry, and make the content a much more interesting read.
+Never underestimate the power of personal or softer touchpoints in your job search marketing content to generate chemistry, and make the content a much more interesting read.

 Mixing it up well with Personal SEO and personal branding will help you do a better job of capturing the attention of people who may be reviewing mountains of content when assessing candidates.